San Antonio Construction Accident Lawyers

 Unlike many states, Texas does not require employers to carry workers’ compensation insurance.
 Employers who forgo workers’ comp coverage open themselves to direct employee personal injury lawsuits.

-Going without insurance means employees injured by co-worker negligence or employer mistakes, such as failing to provide appropriate ladders, can sue their employers for all financial damages arising from an at-work accident.
+Going without insurance means employees injured by co-worker negligence or employer mistakes can sue their employers for all financial damages arising from an at-work accident.
 Some small subcontractors forgo expensive workers’ compensation coverage because of the high premiums associated with skilled laborers.
 However, most construction industry employers carry this coverage.

 Covered workers injured on the job cannot sue employers with workers’ compensation insurance.
 Instead, this insurance covers the employee’s lost wages and medical expenses regardless of fault.